Let's talk. Let's talk about things from the inside. Let's share perspectives and ideas.

 I benefit from pain;

-pain that tests, pain that teaches,
+pain that tests, pain that

 pain shared in anguish,